CGNS/cgns.github.io/CGNS-ReST-site/source/doc/userguide.rst

 Unstructured Grid
 -----------------

-This section gives several unstructured grid examples.
-The user should already be familiar with the information covered in the previous section, which gives structured grid examples.
-Because much of the organization of the CGNS files is identical for both grid types, many of the ideas covered in the structured grid section are not repeated again here.
+This section provides several unstructured grid examples.
+The user should already be familiar with the information covered in the previous section, which provides structured grid examples.
+Because the organization of the CGNS files is identical for both grid types, many of the ideas covered in the structured grid section are not repeated here.

 Single-Zone Unstructured Grid
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This example uses the exact single-zone grid shown earlier.
-However, it is now written as an unstructured grid, which is made up of a series of 6-sided elements (cubes in this case).
-A FORTRAN code segment that uses API calls to write this grid to a CGNS file called grid.cgns is shown here (note that it does not matter how the nodes are ordered in an unstructured zone, but in this example they are ordered sequentially for simplicity of presentation):
+However, it is now written as an unstructured grid comprising a series of 6-sided elements (cubes in this case).
+A FORTRAN code segment that uses API calls to write this grid to a CGNS file called *grid.cgns* is shown here (note that it does not matter how the nodes are ordered in an unstructured zone, but in this example, they are ordered sequentially for simplicity of presentation):

 .. code-block:: fortran